keenlabs/KeenClient-Node/README.md

 ### Run multiple analyses at once

-The `<Client>.query` method accepts an individual analysis or array of analyses.
+The `<Client>.run` method accepts an individual analysis or array of analyses.
 In the latter scenario, the callback is fired once all requests have completed without error.
 Query results are then returned in a correctly sequenced array.

 Query results are also attached to the query object itself, and can be referenced as `this.data`.

 ```
-var avg_revenue = new Keen.Average("purchase  ", {
+var avg_revenue = new Keen.Query("average", {
+  event_collection: "purchase",
   target_property: "price",
   group_by: "geo.country"
 });
-var max_revenue = new Keen.Maximum("purchase", {
+var max_revenue = new Keen.Query("maximum", {
+  event_collection: "purchase",
   target_property: "price",
   group_by: "geo.country"
 });

-var mashup = keen.query([avg_revenue, max_revenue], function(err, res){
+var mashup = keen.run([avg_revenue, max_revenue], function(err, res){
   if (err) return console.log(err);
   // res[0].result or this.data[0] (avg_revenue)
   // res[1].result or this.data[1] (max_revenue)